caibirdme/hand-to-hand-optimize-go/README.md

 }
 ```

-you must import the `net/http/pprof` at the top of the code.
+Make sure you have imported the `net/http/pprof` at the top of the code.

-The demo above is very simple, it sets up a server and handles the request with `handler`.The handler does three things:
+The demo above is very simple, it sets up a server and handles the request with the function, `handler`.The handler does three things:

 * ParseForm
 * doSomeThingOne
 * genSomeBytes

-all of them are aiming to simulate the reality.And then you can run `go run main.go` to start the server.
+all of them are aiming to simulate the reality.

+Then you can run `go run main.go` to start the server.

 ## Mock Requests